holochain/holonix/README.md

 ## Including other versions of Holochain

 By default the Holonix input references the `main` branch of the Holonix repository.
 Whatever the current revision of that branch at the moment of invoking the dev shell for the first time is will be written to the `flake.lock` file.
-The `main` branch uses version 0.4 of Holochain and compatible versions of scaffolding etc.
+The `main` branch uses version 0.5 of Holochain and compatible versions of scaffolding etc.

-If you want to develop using the 0.3 branch of Holochain instead, you can create the corresponding Nix flake running this command inside your project folder:
+If you want to develop using the 0.3 or 0.4 branch of Holochain instead, you can create the corresponding Nix flake running this command inside your project folder:

 ```shell
 nix flake init -t github:holochain/holonix?ref=main-0.3